Linuxfabrik/monitoring-plugins/hostname-fqdn/README.md

 Checks if the local or a given hostname is a valid fully qualified domain name in full compliance with RFC 1035.
 The parameter `--hostname` checks the given string, not a remote host.

-We recommend to run this check once a week or in the lifetime of a machine.
+We recommend to run this check once a week or once in the lifetime of a machine.

 # Installation and Usage